7 Ways to Integrate Social Media and PR for Business Growth

 Building a business network through social media is a big topic in and of itself.
 If you're not sure where to start, try these ideas:

-• Hop onto hashtags wherever you can, and contribute to them where relevant.
-For example, if you are a hair salon brand and a starlet's new style has gained a trending hashtag, maybe post your own take on that style with that hashtag.
+Hop onto hashtags wherever you can, and contribute to them where relevant.
+For example, if you are a hair salon brand looking to boost your marketing campaigns and a starlet's new style has gained a trending hashtag, maybe post your own take on that style with that hashtag.
 This will gain you attention and followers within your community, as well as showcase your abilities.

 4. Use social media channels to build community